lynckia/licode/doc/client_api.md

 localStream.updateSimulcastActiveLayers({0: true, 1: false});
 ```

-In this example we are configuring 2 spatial layers bitrates, limiting the lower layer to 80 Kbps and the higher to 430 Kbps.
+In this example we are disabling layer 1 while the other layer (0) is active.

 # Room